 Permanent fix when you control both sides: postMessage

 If the iframe lives on a domain you control (your own subdomain, a sister product, an internal tool), the cleanest answer is a small postMessage handshake.
-The child page reports its height every time the content reflows, the parent listens and applies.
+The child page reports its height whenever the content reflows, and the parent applies it.
 No more guessing.

 In the embedded child page: